"Rae" Yunzi Tan

 B.A., University of Southern California

 “Rae” Yunzi Tan’s professional and research interests emphasize the functioning and effectiveness of work groups and organizations from the perspectives of social and organizational psychology.
-Specifically, Tan has conducted research on the role of social categorization processes on triggered displaced aggression in intergroup contexts, workplace diversity training effectiveness, conflict management profiles in teams, and the impact of mindfulness on group processes.
+Specifically, Tan has conducted research on the role of social categorization processes on triggered displaced aggression in intergroup contexts, workplace diversity training effectiveness, conflict management profiles in teams, and the impact of mindful awareness training in group learning.
 Some of her current research projects involve assessing the current state of and future directions in workplace conflict management training interventions, evaluating the effectiveness of conflict resolution training in international organizations, investigating the nature and influence of conflict management dynamics in work groups, and exploring issues on managing change and conflict in organizations.

-At the University of Baltimore, Tan teaches graduate courses in approaches to managing conflict, organizational conflict and conflict management systems, and research methods, as part of the M.S. in Negotiations and Conflict Management program.
-Her key teaching interests include organizational conflict management, conflict management systems design, group diversity and conflict, and organizational change.
+At the University of Baltimore, Tan teaches graduate courses on approaches to managing conflict, organizational conflict and conflict management systems, and research methods, as part of the M.S. in Negotiations and Conflict Management program.
+Her core teaching interests include organizational conflict, workforce diversity and conflict management training, conflict management systems, and organizational change and development.

 Prior to joining UB in 2013, Tan taught as an associate adjunct professor of psychology and education at Teachers College, Columbia University in New York.
 At Teachers College, she taught graduate courses and topics on groups and teams, experimental research designs, organizational culture and change, and managing conflict in organizations.
 In 2012, Tan was awarded a competitive visiting research fellowship to conduct research on team conflict management with the Lee Kong Chian School of Business at the Singapore Management University in Singapore.
 In 2011, she received the International Association for Conflict Management’s “Best Theoretical Paper” conference award for her conceptual work on conflict management as configural profiles within teams.